 For a lot of Brits, scones are just a staple of afternoon tea, to be enjoyed with clotted cream and jam exclusively.
-Scones and scone toppings can be as creative as you like; you can go sweet or savoury depending on your preference.
+I don’t want to cause a stir in the scone world and I don’t want to defy a classic British food, but scones and scone toppings can be as creative as you like; you can go sweet or savoury depending on your preference.
 Over the years I have experimented with many different types of recipes and toppings.
 Today I’ll tell you about 20 easy toppings that I have tried that are absolutely delicious and that you can whip up in your kitchen without much effort.

 Sweet Scone Toppings

 Fresh fruit is the perfect breakfast scone topping; chop, top and eat on the go.
 I personally love fresh blueberries but any berries you can get your hands on will do.
 Grapefruit with honey and yoghurt topping is also delicious and a perfect way to start the day.